edgeimpulse/workshop-silabs-xg24-dev-kit/README.md

 Then go to the "Flash" section on the left sidebar, and select the base firmware image file you downloaded in the first step above (i.e., the file named `firmware-xg24.hex`).
 You can now press the `Flash` button to load the base firmware image onto the xG24 Dev Kit.

 ![Flashing the xG24 Dev Kit base image](assets/xg24-dk-commander-flash.png)

-{% hint style="warning" %}
+> Keep Simplicity Commander Handy
-#### Keep Simplicity Commander Handy
+>
-Simplicity Commander will be needed to upload any other project built on Edge Impulse, but the base firmware image only has to be loaded once.
+> Simplicity Commander will be needed to upload any other project built on Edge
-{% endhint %}
+> Impulse, but the base firmware image only has to be loaded once.

 ## Connecting to Edge Impulse